douglasgscofield/fastrank/README.md

 2. Do general interface with `R_orderVector`.
 3. What are the errors once sees with incorrect data?
 4. Update all these experiences over in the **R-package-utilities** repository.
+5. No character values accepted (we can't collate like R does)
+6. Is our sort stable?
+7.

 ### Latest results